algosup/2023-2024-project-5-flutter-team-8/documents/technical_specification/technical_specification.md

 #### 2.4.
 Notifications

 The notification page would be a list of six ``sizedBox``s with ``BorderRadius``.
 They would contain each, the name of the notification (see [Functional Specification](https://github.com/algosup/2023-2024-project-5-flutter-team-8/blob/main/documents/functional_specification/functional_specification.md)) and a switch to disable them if wanted (All the notifications would be set as true at the beginning).
 The only one that would differ would be the first one, it would contain a leading bell icon, the name would be Notifications, and also a switch.
-This one particularly would disable all of the Notifications in one click.
+This one particularly would disable all of the notifications in one click.
 Here is an example of a switch:
 ```Dart
 Switch(